 These are a small taste of some of the trends we Millennials are showing, making for a very exciting, competitive and challenging future economy that will change the way our businesses appeal to our next consumer market.
 For our hospitality industry, the three starting points to move with the next generation of spenders should be on your mind: make it healthy, keep it social, and make sure your technology works – otherwise we won’t come back.

 Interested in discussing how these trends will influence your venue?
-Contact Sam on (03) 9428 8595 or at firstname.lastname@example.org.
+Contact us on 07 3878 9355 or firstname.lastname@example.org.